Madina-Mammadova-Novum/ui-test-deploy/README.md

 `$`: end of string anchor\

 This regular expression uses positive lookaheads to assert that each of the requirements is present in the string, and then matches any character (except newline) at least 8 times.
 The special symbols in the positive lookahead can be modified to include other symbols if desired.

+## Icons Usage

+To add a new icon:
+1. Add svg icon to the `assets/images` (in the wrapper 24x24px - as in the design)
+2. Name the file as it is named in design, with camelCase (minus-circle-alt => minusCircleAlt)
+3. Change fill to `“current”` in this file to make it possible reusability of this icon with different colours.

+To use icon:
+1. Import it as “FileNameSVG” (MinusCircleAltSVG)
+2. Determine color by adding classname (`“fill-white”`)
+3. Default size is 24x24px.
+If you need another size (16x16px)- add classnames (`“w-4 h-4”`) and add `viewBox=“0 0 24 24”`